benstein/ftc2024-playground/README.md

 ## Welcome to the Circuit Breakers 2024 playground

+_This is where we will learn about version control and how to use GitHub._

 ## Circuit Breakers 2024 Story

 Once upon a time, there was a robot named Circuit Breaker.